ashime-ashime/tcc-labspace/exercises/exercise-1-ci-timeout/README.md

   - `usage-data.txt` - TCC usage statistics
   - `workflow/test.yml` - Current GitHub Actions workflow

-### Solution Verification
+### Analysis Submission
-- `solution/` - Check after your investigation
-  - `root-cause.md` - Complete root cause analysis
+- `analyze-issue.sh` - Interactive script to submit your analysis
-  - `fixed-workflow.yml` - Corrected workflow configuration
-  - `customer-response.md` - Professional response template
+- Your analysis will be saved automatically with timestamp and your name

 ## Investigation Tips